abhipreets2/cybulde-data-preparation/README.md

 ## System Design

 ![image](https://github.com/user-attachments/assets/b2e55ba9-927d-4a49-8fb1-b276dacd061a)

+Data storage:
+- This can be either a local implementation or cloud, in my case I have used GCP bucket to store the actual data.
+- GIT does not store the actual data it is only used to track the version.
+DVC integration with GIT enables us to do this, different version of data will have different tags in the GIT repo.
+- GCP bucket is where we store the raw and cleaned data.

+Compute:
+- We are using the concept of distributed data processing to process our data, the scheduler will create multiple workers which will be doing the data cleaning task and reporting back to the scheduler.
+- The compute will read the data and apply transformations on it to make the data clean.
+Finally the cleaned and labelled data will be stored in GCP bucket from where it can be picked up by the machine learning model.

 ## Python script
 - Create a schema in config_schemas for classes which require huge number parameters (makes it easier to track and maintain changes).